Emurasoft/excel-csv-import/README.md

 1. Run `npx office-addin-dev-certs install` to get https certificates that Excel accepts.
 Reopen your web browser.

-2. Open a blank worksheet on Excel Online.
+2. Open a blank worksheet on Excel Online (Not Excel desktop).
 Go to Home | Add-ins | More Add-ins.
 Go to the My Add-ins tab.
 On the top right hand corner under Manage My Add-ins, click Upload my Add-In.
 Upload `manifests/dev.manifest.xml`.

 3. Run the following commands to start webpack-dev-server.